ampotos/dynStruct/todo/future_work.md

 	*ptr to func: easys for binary with symbol, for strip binary check if prologue at addr ? just check if addr it's in text section ?*
 	*for other data ptr: check in what section is the addr ?*
 	*if ptr to an other block remeber it (find a way to mark only 1 block, addr are not enough), used it to detect ptr to struct or ptr to array, to mark block maybe in increasing index to identify block here instead of in python (a long may be enough)*

-#check if write instruction handle signed number, float number, ptr, ... via the opcode stored in an access and disass with capstone

-	The goal here is also to made the structure recovering more accurate by looking at some other information at runtime.

 #struct recovering by padding: